 An agenda for climate change research in North America

-As part of a blog series on J-PAL’s work related to climate change, this post highlights J-PAL North America’s contributions to the evidence base in environment, energy, and climate change to date and articulates our agenda for catalyzing more policy-relevant research.
+As part of a blog series on J-PAL’s work related to climate change, this post highlights J-PAL North America’s contributions to the evidence base in environment, energy, and climate change to date and articulates our agenda for catalyzing more policy-relevant research in collaboration with the King Climate Action Initiative (K-CAI) at J-PAL.
 In an earlier post, our Energy, Environment, and Climate Change sector team reflects on the nexus of climate change and poverty and on the need for evidence-informed climate policy.

 In collaboration with our J-PAL colleagues around the globe, the J-PAL North America regional office is taking time to reflect on how the consequences of a changing climate are already affecting communities both worldwide and in our own region.

 In North America and globally, structural disparities and discrimination have led to low-income populations and people of color disproportionately experiencing a range of climate change-related hazards including (though not limited to) air and water pollution, loss of livelihoods, and elevated risk of harm from extreme weather events and extreme heat.

 As a global organization, J-PAL is working to understand how we can support human development while also better protecting our environment and climate.
 In the North America region, our network of affiliated professors is working to understand how to most effectively reduce greenhouse gas emissions, reduce carbon co-pollutants that have immediate health consequences, and lower the burden that climate change poses for vulnerable populations in the region.

 Climate change priorities in North America

 As outlined in the earlier post, climate change and poverty are closely related.
 Within North America, low-income communities already grapple with the consequences of a changing climate.
 Researchers also project that issues such as rising temperatures, increases in the frequency of extreme weather, and sea level rise will continue to disproportionately affect people experiencing poverty in the region.